Which Compressor should i choose?

 The airbrush is a spraying tool and requires pressurised air to work.
 Your choice of air source is extremely important – an inadequate supply of air and you will not get the performance from your airbrush.
 The two main types of air source are canned propellant and compressors.

-The section below tells you ways to find the right compressor on our website and the glossary of terms should help.
-Choosing the wrong machine could prove to be costly. so if in doubt please contact us.
+The section below tells you ways to find the right compressor on our website and the glossary should help.
+Choosing the wrong machine could prove to be costly, so if in doubt please contact us.

 Using cans of propellant may be a way of trying out airbrushing without the outlay of a compressor if you are a beginner or are on a tight budget, but you will not get the best results with propellant and the money you spend replacing the aerosols would be best put towards a compressor.